 Capital of Alaska, United States

-Juneau, officially the City and Borough of Juneau, is the capital of the U.S. state of Alaska, located along the Gastineau Channel and the Alaskan panhandle.
+Juneau, officially the City and Borough of Juneau, is the capital of the U.S. state of Alaska, located along the Gastineau Channel in Southeast Alaska.
 Juneau was named the capital of Alaska in 1906, when the government of what was then the District of Alaska was moved from Sitka as dictated by the U.S. Congress in 1900.
 On July 1, 1970, the City of Juneau merged with the City of Douglas and the surrounding Greater Juneau Borough to form the current consolidated city-borough, which ranks as the second-largest municipality in the United States by area and is larger than both Rhode Island and Delaware.Wikipedia

 Alaska sits genuinely apart from the Lower 48 in ways that go beyond geography.
 The landscape operates at a scale that reshapes how you understand physical space — Denali, the Brooks Range, and the Inside Passage are not simply parks but environments that define daily life for residents who live near them.
 Anchorage, which houses roughly 40% of the state's population, is a functional mid-sized American city with year-round infrastructure and access to world-class outdoor recreation within an hour's drive.